 This article looks at the importance of a maintenance wash using the hottest program, and how to get rid of mouldy, musty or bad smells from washing machines.
 It also points to the causes so as to protect from the problem in the first place or prevent re-occurrence.
 A washing machine covered with gunge and grease inside can also cause marks on laundry especially if laundry gets dragged round the rim of the drum and picks up grease from under the door seal.

 There are various products available online and in supermarkets claiming to freshen up washing machines and get rid of bad odours.
 My personal experience with these products (which are also aimed at dishwashers) is that they do a good job of freshening up a relatively clean washer or dishwasher but are not so good at curing a genuinely smelly one if the problem has been allowed to get really bad.
-If your appliance is seriously smelly, especially if coated in black mould or greasy gunge, then it can be very difficult or even impossible to cure but there are some things worth trying..
+If your appliance is seriously smelly, especially if coated in black mould or greasy gunge, then it can be very difficult or even impossible to cure, but there are some things worth trying..